-Sometimes having a little information is worse than having none.
+Sometimes having little information is worse than having none.
 Many times when lawyers are in the process of selecting keywords to target for their search engine optimization (SEO), they read background information to gain an understanding of what needs to be considered.
-While this is certainly helpful to an extent, relying only a basic knowledge of SEO can lead to just as many mistakes as conducting no prior research at all.
-Here are some of the most overlooked keyword considerations lawyers fail to take into account when selecting keyword to target on their legal website.
+While this is certainly helpful to an extent, relying only on basic knowledge of SEO can lead to just as many mistakes as conducting no prior research at all.
+Here are some of the most overlooked keyword considerations lawyers fail to take into account when selecting keywords to target on their legal websites.

 Don’t get me wrong, keyword research is vital to proper SEO.
 You have to know what potential clients are looking for, and you have to consider what’s a fruitful search.
 Thus, you need to search for popular phrases and not spend too much time on low search volume phrases.
 Easy enough?
 I’m sorry to tell you that it’s not as simple as you think.

 High-volume keyword phrases are going to have steep competition.
 For example, think about how many lawyers are also trying to capture the potential clients looking for a “divorce attorney.”
 Of course, if you’re a family lawyer, you need to target that phrase.
 You just need to be able to devote significant time and energy to build up your rankings.

 A page of content simply won’t cut it.
 To compete for the mainstream phrases, you need a strong page of content along with a combination of at least some of the following:

 - A content hub about your main phrase – Using the divorce example, a family lawyer will need several pages about divorce, such as high asset divorce, contested divorce, property division, etc.

 - A video or image regarding the topic